Pantheon Nexus – Hybrid Commuter / Downhill / Freeride Longboard – PREORDER!

 The Pantheon Nexus – Hybrid Commuter / Downhill / Freeride Longboard

 The Pantheon Nexus was our original double drop longboard.
 This means it is a drop through longboard also featuring a dropped platform.
 Designed to be the meeting point between many major longboard disciplines, we have made some minor changes from its original design but have kept the original intent alive.
 From downhill and freeride to covering long distances, the Nexus does it all extremely well.
 It is easily one of the most confidence inspiring boards out there.
 The double dropped platform lowers the center of gravity, enhancing natural stability and putting more side-force into the wheels when turning, which helps initiate slides with more ease and confidence.
 A comfortable, progressive concave combined with the drops is designed to lock you in for easy freeriding in any direction.
 And being so low to the ground makes pushing an afterthought.
 The stiff platform also provides both confidence at speed and the necessary stiffness for heavier riders looking for a push-specific deck.
+This deck is rock solid and will easily handle up to a 300 pound rider.

 The Nexus has intense curves that are both ergonomic and comfortable.
 The crescent drop you’ve grown to know and love Pantheon Longboards for is, of course, a big part of this deck.
 One inch big, to be exact!
 And in between the drops, we’ve added a quarter inch of rocker for even lower pushing and to increase confidence in slides.
 Combine this dropped platform on a drop through longboard, and this is the board that we’ve been taking up and down the mountains here in Colorado, setting personal records for uphill pushing and equally pushing our limits down the hill.
 Seriously…the fastest standup slides I’ve ever thrown have been on this deck, in bathing suit shorts.
 While the clothing choice is not exactly recommended, the point stands.
 Confidence goes up being on such a low, stiff, and forgiving platform.
 A lot of advanced riders willl move to top mounts for a dedicated freeride longboard, but this Nexus will keep up in every way and is especially easy to learn on for people who are just beginning.